gbadev-org/gbadoc/content/fixed-point-math.md

 ## Converting between fixed and floating point

-Okay, so now you have a way to do mathematical operations efficiently.
+Now you have a way to do mathematical operations efficiently.
 How do you set the initial values in a convenient way?
 How do you print the values in a way that is easier to understand than very big integer values?

 Well, you can convert between fixed and floating point easily: